The Savior's Book Café Story in Another World: Characters

-A Japanese woman who was selected against her will by God to be Isekai-ed as a savior.
+A Japanese woman who was selected against her will by God to be transported there as a savior, instead opting to run the titular book café.
 She grows close to Il, captain of the knights, who also shares her love of books.
-Unlike other saviors, Tsukina has no interest in attention; due to her age making her more cautious than young adults.
-She covertly helps when things get out of hand; typically giving barrier charms to keep Il's squad safe.
+Unlike other saviors, Tsukina has no interest in getting attention due to her age making her more cautious than young adults.
+She instead covertly helps when things get out of hand, typically giving barrier charms to keep Il's squad safe.

 Tsukina can use Creation, Barrier and Healing magic.
-She was also gifted a pendant to manifest whatever she wished, along with her cafe, by God.
+She was also gifted a pendant to manifest whatever she wished, along with her café, by God.